nismod/Africa-transport-database/README.md

 ### Multimodal links creation
-The multimodal network creation constists on:
+The multimodal network creation constists on:<br/>
 <br/>
 **Step 1:** Input the different point location data from all the transport datasets: airports, maritime ports, inland ports, railway stations and points of interest, road nodes <br/>
 **Step 2:** Connect the different nodes to the ground transport network (road and rail nodes) <br/>